Tuesday, November 24, 2015

 Artillery gaming!

-Yes, I'm going to destroy her.
+Yes, I'm the father of the year.
+I'm going to destroy her.
 Muwhahaha!!

 Friday, November 06, 2015